siqirua/tp/docs/UserGuide.md

 > Student scores will be automatically added when a new student or component is added.

 ### Add a student: `addStu`
 Adds a student to the database.
 Throws error if student with same student number already exists.
-If it succeeds, an acknowledgement message is shown and data is saved.
-If it fails, an error message is shown instead.
+If successful, an acknowledgement message is shown and data is saved.
+Otherwise, an error message is shown instead.

 Format: `addStu s/STUDENT_NO n/NAME e/EMAIL [g/TUTORIAL_GRP] [t/tags…]`